-For the first part, you will need to introduce yourself through a Cover Letter.
+For the first part, you will need to introduce yourself through a cover letter.
 Personalize your cover letter by including the manager’s, exhibits director’s, or curator’s accurate name and spelling.
 It’s much nicer to show that you have done your research than to send the letter through a generic salutation.
-Following after are the pleasantries where you may state your familiarity with the chosen gallery or to the receiver.
+Following after are the pleasantries where you may state your familiarity with the chosen gallery or with the receiver.
 You can also include or mention anyone you know who is connected to the venue, such as a patron, board member, or artist.
 Lastly, thank the recipient for taking the time to examine your suggestion.

 2. Prepare a Catchy Title

-While a Title is not needed for every art show, almost all group shows and most solo exhibits do because it serves to introduce the work to the audience and initiate conversation.
+While a title is not needed for every art show, almost all group shows and most solo exhibits do because it serves to introduce the work to the audience and initiate conversation.
 Even if you don’t want to be overt about the message behind your work, a title can help tie it all together.
 You can dedicate a section in your exhibition proposal making mention of your title and an explanation of it.
 Such as where it is from, how it ties into your work, and other relevant information.

-3. Fill the Contents
+3. Fill in the Contents

 The body of your proposal is a document that details the exhibition’s details.
 Describe why your work is a good fit for the venue’s exhibition schedule.
 In three or more sentences, describe the exhibition’s substance and curatorial view.
 Provide a comprehensive list of the artwork to be exhibited.
-Titles, medium, and prices of your works should all be included.
+Titles, mediums, and prices of your works should all be included.
 Calculate the amount of space needed in square feet or linear feet, as well as any costs the venue may incur.
 Make a schedule for the program.

 4. Add in Resumes

 For the next section, you will be putting names on the faces involved in the exhibition.
 If other artists are to be featured, list them here.
-Include your Resume or bio, as well as the resumes or biographies of any other artists.
+Include your resume or bio, as well as the resumes or biographies of any other artists.
 If you went for a solo exhibition, disregard this step and proceed to the next one instead.

 5. Images to Include

 In your submission, add photographs of your work.
-As previously mentioned, including works of your art is to help the gallery manager decide whether your works will work well with the gallery’s intended image or theme.
+As previously mentioned, include works of your art to help the gallery manager decide whether your works will work well with the gallery’s intended image or theme.
 For a modest exhibition, include all of the works you intend to display.
 You can use a sample of ten or more photographs for a larger presentation as long as the images are indicative of the complete exhibition.